realmagicgreen/magicgreen11ty/src/articles/2018-05-06-gardens-by-the-bay.md

 Much effort was made to plan and design for sustainable cycles in energy and water throughout Bay South Garden.

 {% assign name = '-02' %}
-{% include partials/image.html, name: name, caption: 'Garden by the bay.
+{% include 'partials/image.html', name: 'name', caption: 'Garden by the bay.
 Photo by Rocco Marosi' %}

 **Energetics of the conservatories**